icopy-site/awesome/docs/awesome/awesome-pixel-art.md

 - [Pixen](https://pixenapp.com/) - Paid, works on macOS and iOS.
 Superb OS integration, create pixel art on a tablet using pressure-sensitive drawing.
 - [Pro Motion](http://www.cosmigo.com/pixel_animation_software) - Paid with trial, works on Windows.
 Advanced features tailored to creating pixel art for games.
 - [GIMP](https://www.gimp.org/) - Open source and free, works on Linux, macOS and Windows.
 Not specifically for creating pixel art but is more than capable to do so.
 - [Piskel](http://www.piskelapp.com/) - Open source and free, works in the browser, on Linux, macOS and Windows.
-Easy to try out in the browser saving sprites online.Windows.
-Easy to try out in the browser saving sprites online.Windows.
 Easy to try out in the browser saving sprites online.